solana-labs/solana/docs/src/integrations/exchange.md

 To run an api node:

 1. [Install the Solana command-line tool suite](../cli/install-solana-cli-tools.md)
-2. Boot the node with at least the following parameters:
+2. Start the validator with at least the following parameters:

 ```bash
 solana-validator \